Vu1nT0tal/IoT-vulhub/README.md

 ## 开源协议

-IoT-vulhub use SATA(Star And Thank Author) License, so you have to star this project before using.
-Read the license carefully.
+IoT-vulhub use SATA(Star And Thank Author) [License](./LICENSE), so you have to star this project before using. 🙏